Deadheading Flowers Made Easy: A Step-by-Step Garden Guide

 fuchsia regal geraniums in the garden

 Remove the entire flower stalk when it starts to fade.
-Your plant will keep producing new buds from below.
+Not just the individual blooms, but the whole stem, back to where it meets the plant.
+New buds will come up from below.

 bright pink cosmos in the cut flower garden

 Use your fingers or snips to remove faded blooms just above a set of leaves or a branching point.
-Regular deadheading can keep cosmos blooming from summer well into fall.
+Cosmos are generous plants.
+Keep up with the deadheading, and they’ll bloom from midsummer well into fall.

 bright yellow sunflowers in the garden